Valstar Side Effects

 Applies to valrubicin: intravesical solution

-As well as its needed effects, valrubicin (the active ingredient contained in Valstar) may cause some unwanted effects.
+Along with its needed effects, valrubicin (the active ingredient contained in Valstar) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Some side effects of valrubicin may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine these side effects may disappear.
-Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common

 - Blood in urine